EA31337/EA31337-indicators-common/Oscillator/README.md

 price reversal.
 Conversely, when the indicator falls below the signal line, it suggests a contraction in volatility and a continuation of the current trend.

+## MOM (Momentum)

+The Momentum (MOM) indicator is a technical analysis tool that measures the rate of change of a security's price over a specified period.
+It provides insights into the strength and speed of price movements and helps traders identify potential trend reversals or continuations.

+The Momentum indicator is calculated by comparing the current closing price to a previous closing price from a specific number of periods ago.
+The difference between these prices is then plotted on a momentum line or histogram.

+Here are a few key points about the Momentum indicator:

+- Interpretation: The Momentum indicator generates positive or negative values on a scale, indicating the strength and direction of price momentum.
+Positive values suggest upward momentum, while negative values indicate downward momentum.

+- Overbought and Oversold Conditions: Traders often use the Momentum indicator to identify overbought or oversold conditions in the market.
+When the indicator reaches extreme levels, it may signal that the price has moved too far and is likely to reverse.

+- Divergence: Traders also look for divergences between the Momentum indicator and the price chart.
+If the price is making higher highs, but the Momentum indicator is making lower highs (bearish divergence) or vice versa (bullish divergence), it may indicate a potential change in trend.

+- Confirmation: The Momentum indicator is often used in conjunction with other technical indicators to confirm trading signals.
+For example, if the price breaks above a resistance level and the Momentum indicator shows positive momentum, it could provide additional confidence in the bullish signal.

+It's important to note that the interpretation of the Momentum indicator may vary depending on the time frame and market conditions.
+Traders should consider using it alongside other indicators, trend analysis, and risk management techniques to make informed trading decisions.

 ## RSI (Relative Strength Index)

 The Relative Strength Index (RSI) is a popular momentum oscillator used in